 What is Community Assistance?

-On the third Saturday of each month, something special happens on the corner of North Glebe Road and North 16th Street in Arlington.
+On the third Saturday of each month, something special happens at Mount Olivet.
 It’s called Community Assistance, and it’s changing lives.
 It’s changing the lives of hundreds of women, men, and children who are struggling to make ends meet.
 It’s changing the lives of more than 425 volunteers who have found a place to serve others.
-And it’s changing our community into one that seeks to work together to give a helping hand to our neighbors by providing a safe place to enjoy a good meal, listen to music, receive groceries, clothing, a health screening, and – most importantly – experience God’s love.
+And it’s changing our community into one that seeks to work together to give a helping hand to our neighbors by providing a safe place to enjoy a good meal, receive groceries, toiletries, clothing, a health screening, and – most importantly – experience God’s love.

 Offering Hospitality & Hope

-Each month, volunteers welcome members of more than 225 households into the doors of Mount Olivet to receive a hot meal, groceries, clothing, and gift cards for food.
+Each month, volunteers welcome members of more than 250 households into the doors of Mount Olivet to receive a hot meal, groceries, clothing, and a gift card for food.
 There is a program for children with crafts, stories, and games.
 The children also receive a supplemental bag with extra food for them – granola bars, mac & cheese, and more.
 Health screenings are available on a monthly basis.
 We also offer referrals to other organizations that provide services and/or resources for our guests.

 How Can I Help?